nginx/unit-docs/source/configuration.rst

     * - :samp:`stderr`, :samp:`stdout`
       - Strings;
         filenames where Unit redirects
-        the application's output
+        the application's output.
-        to respective streams
-        in :samp:`--no-daemon` mode.
-        One usage for this is
-        :ref:`running apps in Docker <docker-apps>`.

         The default is :file:`/dev/null`.

+        When running in :samp:`--no-daemon` mode, application output is always redirected to
+        :ref:`Unit's log file <troubleshooting-log>`.

     * - :samp:`user`
       - String;